bvdcode/MediaConverter/README.md

 # MediaConverter

 FFMpeg wrapper for batch-converting of media files.
+Converted files will be hashed by metadata and will not be converted in next run.
+Use -r for flush hash-cache.
 Place FFMPEG to executable folder or to any system $PATH folder.

 Supported formats: